The 50 Best High School Graduation Gifts of 2023

 The time has finally come for your high schooler to graduate.
 Congratulations!
 To reward them for all their accomplishments, it’s nice to give them something special aside from cash (which is always the number one gift every year).
 We were stumped for ideas for the best high school graduation gifts, so we reached out to our band of experienced parents for some wonderful suggestions, as well as researching popular top-rated products that could be useful for someone leaving home for the first time.

-Here are 50 of the best graduation gift ideas that will suit various interests and help support them as they take their next steps.
+Here are the best graduation gift ideas that will suit various interests and help support them as they take their next steps.

 Note: We are a reader-supported site and receive compensation from purchases made through some of the links in this post.

-3. For the nervous one: The Naked Roommate
+2. For the one who wants to be prepared: The Naked Roommate

 Credit: Amazon